Facebook iconStep-by-step Headless Shopify Store Setup

 Tailwind CSS is a highly customizable, utility-first CSS framework that offers a deep level of control over your website's aesthetics.
 It allows you to design intricate, responsive interfaces with minimal CSS.

-On the other hand, Next.js is a React framework that enables features such as server-side rendering and generating static websites, making it an excellent choice for high-performance e-commerce sites.
+On the other hand, Next.js is a React framework that enables features such as server-side rendering and generating static websites, plus you can boost site engagement with dynamic Open Graph images, making it an excellent choice for high-performance e-commerce sites.

 Creating an Engaging Storefront with Tailwind CSS and Next.js: A Step-by-Step Walkthrough